Deoshun/lead-enricher/README.md

-# Lead Matcher & Enricher
+# Lead Qualifier & Enricher

 A modular Python tool designed to automate lead generation workflows.
 This project takes a raw list of potential leads (e.g., from Google Places), evaluates and filters them using a **Weight of Evidence (WoE)** qualification model, and automatically crawls the web to enrich qualified candidates with contact emails, phone numbers, and social media links.